120090162/CDDP/README.md

 # CDDP
 constraint differential dynamical programming.

-Reproduce code for the paper Differential Dynamic Programming with Nonlinear Constraints, Zhaoming Xie, C. Karen Liu, and Kris Hauser, in IEEE International Conference on Robotics and Automation (ICRA), 2017: https://zhaomingxie.github.io/publications/CDDP.pdf.
+Reproduce code for the paper Differential Dynamic Programming with Nonlinear Constraints, **Zhaoming Xie**, C. Karen Liu, and Kris Hauser, in IEEE International Conference on Robotics and Automation (ICRA), 2017.

 use OSQP (https://osqp.org/docs/index.html) as QP solver